elusivecodes/FrostDateTime/README.md

 Set the current timezone.

-- `timezone` is the name of the new timezone.
+- `timezone` is the name of the new timezone, which can be either "*UTC*" or a supported value from the [IANA timezone database](https://www.iana.org/time-zones).
 - `adjust` is a boolean indicating whether to compensate for adjustments to the offset, and will default to *false*.

 ```javascript